Mulbarton Primary School Policy Statement and Aims:

 At Mulbarton Primary School we believe that physical education is an essential part of children’s learning and well-being.
 We provide a broad and balanced programme for the delivery of PE across the school.
 In KS1 and KS2 our activities are based on the National Curriculum objectives and include; multi-skills, invasion games, athletics, gymnastics, dance and swimming.

-Our school thrives on developing the ‘whole child’ with a holistic approach to teaching.
-We follow a scheme of work called ‘Real PE’ which focusses on developing children’s social, personal, cognitive and physical skills.
+Our school follows a scheme of work called ‘Amaven’ which focusses on developing children’s sporting skills through modelling, practising and application.
 This scheme also allows us to continue our challenge-based learning ethos.
 Children have a choice of challenges to choose from within their lessons, allowing them to achieve their own personal best.
 They are also encouraged to take on different roles such as leadership, refereeing, etc.

 The purpose of study and the aims of the national curriculum for physical education (2014) state: